Learning to Relax: Setting Solver Parameters Across a Sequence of Linear System Instances: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the National Science Foundation grants IIS-1705121, IIS-1838017, IIS-2046613, IIS-2112471, and OAC-2203821, along with funding from Meta, Morgan Stanley, Amazon, Google, and Jane Street.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any of these funding agencies.
+We thank Akshay Krishnamurthy and Ainesh Bakshi for helpful feedback.
+This work was supported in part by National Science Foundation grants IIS-1705121, IIS-1838017, IIS-1901403, IIS-2046613, IIS-2112471, and OAC-2203821, the Defense Advanced Research Projects Agency under cooperative agreement HR00112020003, a TCS Presidential Fellowship, and funding from Meta, Morgan Stanley, Amazon, Google, and Jane Street.
+Any opinions, findings and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of any of these funding agencies.\looseness-1